Makah: Culture

-The Makah tribe linguistically belongs to the Southern Nootkan branch of the Wakashan family of languages among North American indigenous peoples.
-The Makah language, also known as qʷi·qʷi·diččaq (qwiqwidicciat) is the only Wakashan language in the United States.
-Other tribes speaking Wakashan are located in British Columbia, Canada, immediately across the Strait of Juan de Fuca on the west coast of Vancouver Island, and northwards as far as that province's Central Coast region.

 Whaling

 Makah oral history relates that their tradition of aboriginal whaling has been suspended and re-established several times.
 Most recently, the practice was suspended in the 1920s because the commercial whaling industry had depleted the stocks of humpback and gray whales; all hunting was called off.

 After the gray whale was removed from the Endangered Species List, the Makah re-asserted their whaling rights.
 With the support and guidance of the United States government and the International Whaling Commission, the Makah successfully hunted a gray whale on May 17, 1999.
 According to federal law, the Makah are entitled to hunt and kill one baleen whale, typically a gray whale, each year.
 Archaeological records and oral history indicate a significant number of humpback whales were historically hunted as well.
 The Makah had gone over 70 years without catching a whale.

 The Makah whaling technique is difficult and labor-intensive.
 The men hunt from cedar canoes, each seating six to nine people and more recently, from small fishing vessels.
 They take these into the Pacific Ocean adjacent to their reservation territory.
 Various traditional criteria are used to determine the best whale to harvest.
 By counting the whale's exhalations, the hunters determine when the whale is about to dive, and determine from this the best time to strike.
 Approaching the whale's left side, the hunter strikes when the whale is 3–4 feet deep, to avoid the force of the whale's tail.
 The harpoon is 16–18 feet long, composed of two pieces of yew wood spliced together.
 Historically, hunters used a mussel shell tip, in conjunction with barbs from elk horns.

 Since the late 20th century, hunters have used a steel "yankee style" head, but they have retained the yew wood shaft because of its flexibility, water resistance, and strength.
 Held fast to the whale, the harpoon shaft comes loose, to be recovered later, and a line is thrown from the canoe with seal skin floats attached, to provide drag to weaken the whale.
 In the past, a series of smaller lances were used to repeatedly strike the whale, gradually weakening and killing it, often over a period of hours, and in some cases, days.
-Recently, hunters have adopted use of a big game rifle after the harpoon strike, to ensure a more efficient kill.
+Recently, hunters have adopted use of a big-game rifle after the harpoon strike, to ensure a more efficient kill.
 The International Whaling Commission permits four cartridges in whaling: .458 Winchester Magnum, .460 Weatherby Magnum, .50 BMG, and the .577 Tyrannosaur, which the Makah fired in the 1999 hunt.